brandmaker/oAuthExamples/README.md

 ## Motivation

-Developers who want to make calls to the BrandMaker module APIs need proper oAuth2 registration of thier application or service and need to authenticate by the provided oAuth2 access tokens.
+Developers who want to make calls to the BrandMaker module APIs need proper oAuth2 registration of their application or service and need to authenticate by the provided oAuth2 access tokens.

 ## Scope